 |Marriages can be conducted through a civil ceremony, or a religious ceremony (subject to provisos).||The formation of a civil partnership is an entirely civil event.
 Civil partners can choose to add a ceremony (religious or not) to follow the formation of their civil partnership.|

-|Notice of marriage is given by each party in the registration district in which they have lived for the previous 7 days||Notice of civil partnership is given by each partner anywhere within the local authority in which they have lived for the previous 7 days.|
+|Notice of marriage is given by each party in the registration district in which they have lived for the previous 7 days.||Notice of civil partnership is given by each partner anywhere within the local authority in which they have lived for the previous 7 days.|

-|Marriages are registered on paper, in a hard copy register.||The details of civil partnerships are recorded in an electronic register.|
+|The details of marriages are recorded in an electronic register.||The details of civil partnerships are recorded in an electronic register.|

-|Certificates||Marriage certificates include the names of only the fathers of the parties.||Civil partnership certificates include the names of both parents of the parties.|
+|Certificates||Marriage certificates include the names of both parents of the parties.||Civil partnership certificates include the names of both parents of the parties.|

 |Divorce / Dissolution